DJDanl/cpp-docs.pt-br/docs/standard-library/vector-class.md

 ### <a name="parameters"></a>parâmetros

-\ de *posição*
+*propostas*\
 O número da posição ou subscrito do elemento para referência no vetor.

 ### <a name="return-value"></a>Valor retornado

 Uma referência ao elemento subscrito no argumento.
-Se *Position* for maior que o tamanho do vetor, `at` lançará uma exceção.
+Se *Position* for maior que o tamanho do vetor, `at` o lançará uma exceção.

 ### <a name="remarks"></a>Comentários

-Se o valor de retorno de `at` for atribuído a um `const_reference`, o objeto de vetor não poderá ser modificado.
+Se o valor de retorno de `at` for atribuído a um `const_reference` , o objeto de vetor não poderá ser modificado.
 Se o valor retornado de `at` for atribuído a `reference`, o objeto vector poderá ser modificado.

 ### <a name="example"></a>Exemplo